Donate

 Dear Sirs,

-I would therefore be very grateful if you could kindly issue and send me a written certificate on the basis of your files stating that, when and where I was brought to Germany as an Ostarbeiter.
+I would therefore be very grateful if you could kindly issue and send me a written certificate based on your files stating when and where I was brought to Germany as an Ostarbeiter.

-My first name may be transcribed in the documentation there as ‘Igor’ or probably as ‘Ihor’, depending on whether it is pronounced in Russian or Ukrainian.
+The documentation there may transcribe my first name as “Igor” or probably as “Ihor,” depending on whether it is pronounced in Russian or Ukrainian.

 I was born on 14 May 1913.